Healthdirect Free Australian health advice you can count on.

 What is Duchenne muscular dystrophy?

-Duchenne muscular dystrophy, or DMD, is a debilitating genetic condition that causes a gradual loss of muscle function that affects everyday movements and activities.
+Duchenne muscular dystrophy, or DMD, is a genetic condition.
+It causes a gradual loss of muscle function that affects everyday movements and activities.

-Becker muscular dystrophy is very similar to Duchenne muscular dystrophy.
-It has the same underlying cause but is usually less severe, presenting with slightly different symptoms.
+Becker muscular dystrophy is similar to Duchenne muscular dystrophy.
+It has the same underlying genetic cause but is usually less severe and presents with slightly different symptoms.

-What are the signs of Duchenne muscular dystrophy?
+What are the symptoms of Duchenne muscular dystrophy?

-The first thing parents usually notice is that their child isn’t reaching their motor (muscle movement) milestones.
+The first thing parents usually notice is that their child isn't achieving expected motor (muscle movement) milestones.
 They might also notice that their child falls over often, is clumsy and walks on their toes.

-Later, the child with Duchenne muscular dystrophy might develop:
+Later, children with Duchenne muscular dystrophy might develop:

 • muscle weakness that affects their posture, walking and running